tbarnetlamb/hyphen/README.md

 	5

 But we can also do other things.
-For instance, if the return value is a Haskell list, it's python representation will be a python iterable:
+For instance, if the return value is a Haskell list, its python representation will be a python iterable:

     >>> for x in my_list:
     ...     print(x)